 “Ok, we’ll see”, but I knew that the chance that we would be sleeping there, was very small.

 Because of all the hopping on and off the trail, I felt the urge to be up in the mountains for a longer stretch.
 Velebitski planinarski put, a trail that covers Velebit from Zavižan to Paklenica would be perfect for that.
 It also meant that I could give Ivine Vodice another chance.
 I needed to see her for myself.
 Maybe because I don’t want to miss out on too many places, but mainly to proof something to myself.
 That I’m able to go my own way, even when there are dirty shelters with puh along the way.
 I needed to gain that confidence.

 There are so many people telling you this and that, strongly suggest, recommend you not to go, or the opposite.
 It’s sometimes hard to stick to your plan, especially because I’d like to be flexible.
 I don’t want to be stubborn and get myself into troubles.
 And yes, I’m afraid to make stupid mistakes.
 All together, this is a difficult combination.

 I try to approach it like a learning process.
 Soaking up as much information as I can, considering the possible risks – what is the worst thing that can happen? – is it worth it?
 Give it a go, try for myself and then reflect.
 In this case, Ivine Vodice was still on my mind.
 I couldn’t let her go.
 That’s why I decided to enter Paklenica National Park again.
 This time I walked the Mala Paklenica staza and continued my way up to the shelter.
 Ivine Vodice.

 I’m so glad I did!
 What a sweet place!
 Small and cosy, but not dirty.
 Yes there are puhs, so are there at Struge.
 I didn’t see them inside though.
 And puhs are actually kind of cute.
-They just make a lot of noice and eat your food if you don’t hang it somewhere.
+They just make a lot of noise and eat your food if you don’t hang it somewhere.
 I was glad that it turned out to good, but also that I now had an opinion of my own, based on my own experience.